ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 The dot notation comes from Jinja and works fine for variables without special characters.
 If your variable contains dots (.), colons (:), or dashes (-), if a key begins and ends with two underscores, or if a key uses any of the known public attributes, it is safer to use the array notation.
-See :doc:`../user_guide/playbooks_variables` for a list of the known public attributes.
+See :ref:`playbooks_variables` for a list of the known public attributes.

 .. code-block:: jinja